 I can’t stress this enough.
 If you are willing to travel only throughout Xmas/ Bank Holiday/ Summer Break etc., yes you have to accept that you will pay more expensive flight tickets.
 Avoid peak periods and if you can’t, try to be flexible with departing and returning dates – even at peak seasons travelling on Fridays will be more expensive than on Thursdays and a flight on December 25th will be much cheaper than on 24th!
 Consider what people usually want (for example, not to spend New Year’s Eve at midnight on air) and plan accordingly!
 Personally, I am as flexible as it gets and I have changed the year 2014 to 2015 flying as I had neither enough money nor a cheaper option available but you know what?
 I paid nearly half price in comparison with a one-day earlier ticket!
 On top of this, it is actually great to fly when people celebrating; that New Year’s Eve I got to observe fireworks of 3 different European countries from the clouds!

 Following up this tip, if you are flexible you will end up spending much less in general!
 For instance, you already know that you are going to have some days off in February but you don’t have set-up dates yet.
 That’s perfect!
 Browse www.skyscanner.net and search for flights for the ENTIRE month instead of some specific (even flexible) dates.
 When you notice which dates/ week seem(s) to be the cheapest one(s), open a new tab and search for those dates independently as, sometimes, if you select your flights from the first search window the return flight can be more expensive rather than (the same flight from) the second window!
 I don’t know why but as it has happened to me many times and I don’t risk it anymore!
 Don’t forget to wide open your dates even more if possible (you may come back on March 1st or leave on January 30th?) as you never know which date will be the cheapest.
 As a general rule, Fridays and Sundays are the most expensive days while Tuesdays and Wednesdays tend to be the cheapest ones!
-Surprisingly, Saturdays fares are not that expensive so don’t skip this option!
+Surprisingly, Saturdays fares are not that expensive so don’t skip this option either!

 2. Choose wisely